salesforce/TabularSemanticParsing/README.md

+⚠️[09.08.25] REPO NO LONGER MAINTAINED, RESEARCH CODE PROVIDED AS IT IS

 # Bridging Textual and Tabular Data for Cross-Domain Text-to-SQL Semantic Parsing

 This is the official code release of the following paper: